-The bench is a generally metallic piece that supports a set of elements, whether mechanical or electrical.
+The engine bench is a generally metallic piece that supports the pieces of an electrical or mechanical machine.

 In engines, the bench is the element that constitutes the lower part of the engine.
-The function of the bench is to support moving parts.
-In addition, it serves as a retaining wall for the lubricating oil.
-It is a very resistant element able to withstand the internal stresses inherent to engine operation.
+The function of the bench is to create a bearing surface for the crankshaft and other moving parts to rest.
+In addition, it serves as a containment wall for the lubricating oil.
+It is a very resistant element capable of withstanding the forces generated by the operation of the engine itself.

-The shape of a motor bed varies depending on the type of motor.
-In this section we will describe the bench of an internal combustion engine.
+The shape of a engine bench varies mainly depending on the type of motor.
+In this article we will describe the bench of an internal combustion heat engine.
 The description is valid for the diesel engine and the gasoline engine or Otto engine.

-The forms that can be adopted by the engine bench depend mainly on the type of engine to which it is attached.
-The main elements that determine its final form are the efforts to which it will be subjected, the power and the motor design.
+The forms that a engine bench can take depends mainly on the type of motor to which it is coupled.
+The main elements that will determine its final shape are the efforts to which it will be subjected, the power and the engine design.

-These trays or trays that form the crankcase are equipped with large diameter tubes so that the oil can pass freely under its own weight to the lubrication tank located below to be discharged there.
-Once unloaded, the oil is sent back to the lubrication circuit by means of the oil pump.
+These trays that form the crankcase are equipped with large diameter tubes so that the oil can pass freely under its own weight to the lubrication tank located below to be discharged there.
+Once discharged, the oil is sent back to the lubrication circuit by the oil pump.